Cheap Decorating Ideas: How We Made Our New Office Our Own

 In March of this year, FreshBooks made a huge leap – 50 feet down the road to our new offices.
 We were greeted by a beautifully roomy space, complete with 20-ft high ceilings, large kitchen, and untouched white walls.
 Lots of of them.

 The challenge was clear: how could we fill up these white walls, and make this space our own?
-And since we’re a bunch of misers, how could we do it on the cheap?
+Since we’re a bunch of misers, we came up with some decorating ideas on the cheap.

 Save those marketing materials!